Check Website Webserver

 • Computer servers that host the web server software are the assets of a web hosting company.

-• Web hosting is a company that hosts the website on its server.
+• Web hosting is a company that hosts a website on its server.

 How to use the Check Website Webserver Tool to get the webserver information?